rcabg/Spanish-Spelling-Corrector/README.md

  1. Clone the repository
  2. Download the 10000 most frequent words file from  [here](http://corpus.rae.es/lfrecuencias.html) and place it in the repository folder
- 3. Open main.py and modify variable "filePath" with the step 2 file name
- 4. Run main.py
+ 3. Run main.py [arg1] where arg1 is the path to the words file downloaded beforehand.
- 5. Follow the terminal instructions
+ 4. Follow the terminal instructions

 ## Examples
 ```